coshaim/openflight-data-loader/README.md

-# openflight-data-loader
+# OpenFlight Data Loader
-Cloud function that will download data from openflight.org and store it in firestore
+Cloud function that will download data from openflight.org and store it in firestore.